axcoto/k8s-cni-ipsec/strongswan_cni/README.md

 ## Requirement on master

-On master, the strongswan daemon has to be run, it can run directly on host, or as pod(in privileges mode, foward port 500 and 4500) up to developer devcison.
+On master, we need to run strongSwan as a daemon, it can run directly on host, or as pod(in privileges mode, foward port 500 and 4500) up to developer devcison.
-As long as we have a strongSwan server, we're fine
+As long as we have a strongSwan server, we're fine.

 ## Install